 Self-Service.
 We provide our customers with various self-service channels, such as IVR, web-based services, and services via SMS, mobile and smartphone applications.
 The services provided through these channels include general and specific information, tariff plans, account balance, billing-related information and roaming tariffs.
-They also provide customers with information regarding trouble shooting and handset operation, and enable customers to activate services and to download content as well as to purchase various services and update tariff plans.
+They also provide customers with information regarding trouble shooting and handset operation, and enable customers to activate services as well as to purchase various services and update tariff plans.

 Technical support.
-The Company's in-house technicians provide our customers with support services and initial TV and fiber installation services.
+The Company's technicians provide our customers with support services and initial TV and fiber installation services.